Fleischrr/TEA-Tool/README.md

 to explore the *Intelligence Gathering* phase of a cyberattack or security assessment with a defensive perspective.

 In cybersecurity, an organization's digital footprint is often the first target during reconnaissance by *Threat Actors* (TAs).
-The TEA-Tool aims to provide a continuous or on-demand overview of this external exposure by:
+This tool aims to provide a continuous or on-demand overview of this external exposure by:

 - Identifying publicly accessible IPs, ports, and services
 - Highlighting potential vulnerabilities and relevant metadata